m0rphism/haskell-dmenu-search/README.md

     Specify a file path to load the engines from.

-    The following shows example content of a engine file:
+    The following shows example content of an engine file:

         google https://www.google.com/search?q=
         github https://github.com/search?q=